vigetlabs/microcosm-quickstart/docs/microcosm-quickstart.md

 presenter to the page, it will call `setup`.
 This will cause a `getPlanets` to get queued up with the application's repo.

-Microcosm will process the action, sending updates to the stores who indicate they want to get updates based on their `register` function.
+Microcosm will process the action, sending updates to the domains who indicate they want to get updates based on their `register` function.

 ## Wrapping up